 View of A Coruña.
-A Coruña Tourist Board
+Photos courtesy of the A Coruña Tourist Board

 View of A Coruña.
 Xosé Castro.
-A Coruña Tourist Board
+Photos courtesy of the A Coruña Tourist Board

 It's always a pleasure to visit the Tower of Hercules, declared a World Heritage site by UNESCO, or the beautiful bay of the city of A Coruña in Galicia in northwest Spain.
 But if you're offered the chance to see it all from the heights, it sounds even better.